ChrisG777/productivityblocker/README.md

 # softblocker

+This is an extension on the chrome web store!
+Check it out at https://chrome.google.com/webstore/detail/softblocker/gkcaacfdeihmjefmgedholhlihbljjfo.

 This extension was built for people like me who don't want to commit to permanently banning unproductive sites on their computer but also don't have the willpower to manually start a lockdown every time they want to block productive sites.
 The extension is, as its name implies, a soft reminder to get back to work.

 First, you choose a list of websites to mark as unproductive.